FJ-Riveros/CryptoAway/README.md

   #

-To attract users, a specific cryptocurrency will be created for the ecosystem of our web app called $away, the interaction is simple, every time we perform each of the following actions we will be rewarded with "X" amount of $away.
+To attract users, a specific cryptocurrency will be created for the ecosystem of our web app called `$away`, the interaction is simple, every time we perform each of the following actions we will be rewarded with "X" amount of `$away`.
-The token $away will be sent to the digital wallet of the user (Metamask).
+The token $away will be sent to the digital `wallet` of the user (Metamask).

 <div align="center">